latmarat/blog/_posts/2016-07-12-ebsd2abaqus.md

 # Citation

 The script presented here is a by-product of one of my short-term research projects -- on medium manganese steel -- while I was at POSTECH.
 You can find the publication resulting from this project (and showing `ebsd2abaqus` in action) [here](https://dx.doi.org/10.1016/j.actamat.2016.02.001).
-Feel free to cite this paper (or even this post) if you like.
+Feel free to cite the paper (or even this post) if you like.

 Bibtex entry: